Tax Saving Strategies in Canada

 Claim Tax Credits

 Tax credits directly reduce the amount of tax you owe.
-Some of the most useful credits for BC residents include:
+Some of the most useful credits for Canadians include:

 - The Basic Personal Amount: Available to all taxpayers and adjusted annually for inflation.